 1. From the Start menu, start Reporting Services Configuration Manager.
 2. On the starting screen, click Connect.
 3. Go to Web Service URL and click Apply.
 4. Go to Database and click Change Dtabase.
 In the window that appears, click Next.
 5. Leave the default values and finish the server setup.
 6. Go to Report Manager URL and click Apply.

-Setting up the Windows Azure Firewall:
+Setting up the Microsoft Azure Firewall:

-1. Go to Windows Azure Management Portal.
+1. Go to Microsoft Azure Management Portal.
 2. Select the SQL Server virtual machine and open the Endpoints tab.
 3. Click Add Endpoint and enter the following values: - Name: TDP; - Protocol: TCP; - Public port: 1433; - Private port: 1433.
 4. Repeat point 3 with the following settings: - Name: HTTP; - Protocol: TCP; - Public port: 80; - Private port: 80.

 When you're done, the SQL Server Reporting Services will be available via the URL specified when you were creating the virtual machine: